How do I set details for a course?

 You can view any visibility settings for your course.
 Each visibility option is independent of the others.
 You can make your syllabus publicly visible, make the entire course publicly visible, make the course visible to authenticated users, and include the course in the public course index.

 You may also be able to change student access settings to allow or restrict students from viewing your course before the start or end date.

 You can set the format for your course in the Format menu .
-This setting shows if a course is intended to be an online course or a supplement to a face-to-face course.
+This setting specifies the intended format of the course.
 To change the course format, click the format drop-down menu.

 View More Options